enviame/codecraft-IT-standards-playbook/Standards/Code/ Code-Management/Clean-architecture-complance-standards.md

 - **Developers:** Ensure each new feature or refactor aligns with Clean Architecture.
 - **Code Reviewers:** Reject PRs with misplaced logic (e.g., business logic in infrastructure).
-- **Tech Leads:** Oversee compliance, guide refactors, and ensure cross-team consistency.
+- **Engineering Manager:** Oversee compliance, guide refactors, and ensure cross-team consistency.

 ---